polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/tree/README.md

 The Ajax TreeView widget actually does not itself use any custom JavaScript, besides the core JavaScript from p5.ajax, which in its minified version, is roughly 2.8KB of JavaScript.
 In addition, it uses only three tiny images by default, and one tiny CSS file.
 So in its absolutely minimum version, without Bootstrap included, the entire download for your clients, is less than 10KB for the initial loading.
-And as you expand items, it loads an addition ~1KB for each Ajax request, depending upon how many items you fetch.
+And as you expand items, it loads an addition ~1KB for each Ajax request, depending upon how many items you return.

-Everything is transferred from the server as JSON (which is the default behavior of [p5.ajax](/core/p5.ajax/)), and the bandwidth usage for expanding two items with 3 and 2 children items each, becomes 1.2KB of JSON transferred from your server.
+Everything is transferred from the server as JSON (which is the default behavior of [p5.ajax](/core/p5.ajax/), and the bandwidth usage for expanding two items with 3 and 2 children items each, becomes ~1.2KB of JSON transferred from your server.

 ## Server resource consumption

 The widget will only request new items when an item is initially expanded through your supplied *[.on-get-items]* lambda callback.
-On consecutive expansions for the same items, it will simply remove a "hide" CSS class on the client, never invoking your get items lambda callback.
+On consecutive expansions for the same items, it will simply remove a _"hide"_ CSS class on the client, never invoking your get items lambda callback.

 This means it is also very cheap in regards to server resource usage, if the user is expanding and hiding the same items, looking for some specific node, in your tree.